Rehabilitation Services

 Q. How long does a patient stay before returning home?

-A. The length of stay for each patient is based upon that person’s individual needs.
+A. The length of stay for each patient is based on that person’s individual needs.
 Some people have relatively short stays (a week or 2), while others may stay up to 100 days.

 Q. What if the patient is not completely independent when it is time to return home?